 During the late Medieval period there is evidence of bone bead manufacture – a large quantity of distinctive pieces of animal bone with circular beads removed were recovered.

-The site was not heavily occupied in the 17th and 18th Centuries.
-In the mid 19th Century a series of terraced houses were constructed, fronting onto Flaxengate and Danesgate.
-By the late 19th Century the site had even more housing and was the home of the Manvers Arms Public House which stood roughly where Stokes' cafe is.
+The site was not heavily occupied in the 17th and 18th centuries.
+In the mid 19th century a series of terraced houses were constructed, fronting onto Flaxengate and Danesgate.
+By the late 19th century the site had even more housing and was the home of the Manvers Arms Public House which stood roughly where the cafe is.

 Canabae – an official civilian settlement outside of a Roman fort